Service Number WR/275867

 Regiment Royal Engineers

-George Fletcher was born in Collingham in 1896, the son of John and Emily Fletcher (nee Hart).
+George Fletcher was born in Collingham on the 24th November 1896, the son of John and Emily Fletcher (nee Hart).
 John was a bricklayer and labourer by trade.

 At the time of both the 1901 and 1911 censuses, George was living in Church Street, Collingham with his parents and in 1911 he was 14 and was listed as being an errand boy.
 The electoral rolls for Collingham show George was living in the village in the period between 1911 and the start of the war and he is listed as an Absent Voter in both 1918 and 1919.